Puppies in School - Why we say don't do it!

 Q. What age should I train my dog?

-Particularly for clinicians who are registered with governing bodies and need to be working within their scope of practice, you must have received some form of training in AAT before offering this service to your clients.
-It is also essential that pet dogs taken to the workplace without training and are not misconstrued as ‘Therapy Dogs’.
+A. It is best practice to have handler training in any therapeutic modality before offering this type of therapy.
+Our courses provide that.
+We also equip you with the skills required to work safely and ethically with your dog - with the welfare of your dog and your client as top priority.
+This is particularly the case for clinicians whom are registered with governing bodies (such as AHPRA), and need to be working within their scope of practice, it is crucial that you have received some form of training in AAT before offering this service to your clients.
+It is also important that pet dogs taken to the workplace without training are not misconstrued as 'Therapy Dogs'.

 Q. How often will I need to be re-assessed, and why?